henrikvilhelmberglund/unocss-tutorial/src/content/tutorial/1-basics/3-shortcuts/5-dynamic-shortcuts-using-theme/content.md

 # Dynamic shortcuts using theme

-To add custom colors simply add a theme object with a colors key containing the colors you want to add.
+To add custom colors you can add a theme object with a colors key containing the colors you want to add.
 If you only want a single shade you can add `hotpink: "#fa3a95",` but in our case we want all of the shades from `50` to `950`.
 Add this to the config:

 ```js
 theme: {